mattsq/crosslearner/docs/risk_early_stopping.rst

 * ``nuisance_propensity_epochs`` and ``nuisance_outcome_epochs`` control the
   training length of the nuisance models.
 * Combine ``risk_data`` with ``tensorboard_logdir`` to plot the risk over time.
+* Select ``early_stop_metric="risk"`` to explicitly monitor the orthogonal risk instead of validation PEHE when both metrics are available.
 * If you have ground-truth potential outcomes prefer ``val_data`` to monitor PEHE directly.